-With CraneQ, we verify the crane for squareness, meaning the end trucks must be parallel to each other and perpendicular to the bridge girder for the crane to track properly.
-In addition, the geometry of the end trucks themselves is verified, as is the alignment of the wheels within the end trucks.
+With CraneQ, we verify the crane for squareness, meaning the end carriages must be parallel to each other and perpendicular to the bridge girder for the crane to track properly.
+In addition, the geometry of the end carriages themselves is verified, as is the alignment of the wheels within the end carriages.
 Finally, the girders for the crane are measured for camber.

 CraneQ is based on advanced and traditional measurement methods.
 Proprietary software and skilled survey technicians provide an extremely accurate geometric analysis of your crane.
 In addition to the survey results, we share our expertise to help you to plan corrective actions.